 Welcome St. Michael students to our new school newspaper, The Nameless Newspaper!
 If you would like to help name our newspaper, write a few articles, come up with a few good jokes or cartoons, interview a couple interesting people, or talk sports, maybe you should consider joining the newspaper staff.
 Mrs. Haas and Ms. Gibson are the advisors.

 Coding Club is a fun way to learn the basics of computer programming, gain problem solving and logical thinking skills.
 The purpose of this club is to build interest in coding and requires no prior coding experience.
-Ms. Gibson and Mr. MacDonald will help kids develop an understanding of computer programing while working at their own pace.
+Ms. Gibson will help kids develop an understanding of computer programing while working at their own pace.